BoHuangLab/Wynton-Jupyter-Notebook-Server/README.md

 ### SSH Configuration
 Storing a public-private ssh key pair will save a lot of headaches in the future.
 What this allows us to do is to login to the server without having to enter a password.
 This is especially useful because accessing the development nodes requires you to enter your password twice.
 Instructions are pulled from [here](https://www.tecmint.com/ssh-passwordless-login-using-ssh-keygen-in-5-easy-steps/).

-1. Open ssh terminal
+1. `ssh USERNAME@log2.wynton.ucsf.edu`
 2. Enter `ssh-keygen -t rsa`
-3. `Enter file in which to save the key`
+3. *`Enter file in which to save the key`*
   - Press "ENTER" (Leave Default)
-4. `Enter passphrase`
+4. *`Enter passphrase`*
-  - Press "ENTER" (Leave Default)
+  - Press `"ENTER"` (Leave Default)
-5. `Enter passphrase again`
+5. *`Enter passphrase again`*
-  - Press "ENTER" (Leave Default)
+  - Press `"ENTER"` (Leave Default)
-6. `ssh USERNAME@log2.wynton.ucsf.edu mkdir -p .ssh`
+6. `ssh-copy-id -i ~/.ssh/id_rsa.pub USERNAME@log2.wynton.ucsf.edu`
+  - * On a Mac, `ssh-copy-id` is not installed by default.
+If this command fails enter, `curl https://raw.github.com/beautifulcode/ssh-copy-id-for-OSX/master/ssh-copy-id.sh -o /usr/local/bin/ssh-copy-id`and then try the previous command again.
   - Enter password when prompted
-7. `cat .ssh/id_rsa.pub | ssh USERNAME@log2.wynton.ucsf.edu '>>cat .ssh/authorized_keys'`
-- Enter password when prompted
-8. `ssh USERNAME@log2.wynton.ucsf.edu "chmod 700 .ssh; chmod 640 .ssh/authorized_keys"`
-  - Enter password when prompted

-This allows us to access the login node without being prompted for a password. __We will need to repead this process to access the development node in a similar fashion__ You should do this for every development node you intend to use frequently.
+This allows us to access the login node without being prompted for a password.
+Access a node by entering `ssh NODE_NAME` after logging into the node.
+If you log in, skip to the "Setting up Jupyter Notebook Server" section.
+If you are prompted for a password, you will need to repeat the process, this time pairing the node machine to the dev.:

 1. `ssh USERNAME@log2.wynton.ucsf.edu`
 2. Enter `ssh-keygen -t rsa`